ibm-cloud-docs/EventStreams/messagehub122.md

 * A UI

-* Multi availability zone support
+* Support for multiple availability zones

 * User-controlled scaling and load limits

-* Finer grained access controls, including topics
+* Finer-grained access controls, including topics

-* Integration with the IBM Cloud Activity Tracker service (previously known as AccessTrail)
+* Integration with the {{site.data.keyword.cloudaccesstrailfull_notm}} service (previously known as AccessTrail)

-### Not currently planned:
+### Not currently planned

 * Bridges